hadjian/quicktype-td/README.md

 quicktype --src-lang schema --lang go --out go/td-parser.go schemas/td-schema.json
 ```

 The above command will generate model files for the go programming language.
+To generate models for a different language, provide a matching keyword to the ```--lang``` argument and change the name of the output directory/file extension.

 ```
 quicktype --src-lang schema --lang go --out go/modbus-parser.go schemas/modbus.schema.json